savergiggio/Server-Monitoring-Telegram-Bot-System/README.md

 ### 📊 Monitoring
 - Tracks SSH/SFTP connections.
-- Sends immediate Telegram notifications for each new login.
+- Sends instant Telegram notifications for each new login, including details such as the external IP address, username, host name, internal IP, timestamp, and a link to more information about the IP (via ipinfo.io).
+IMAGE
 ### 🤖 Telegram
 - Set the Telegram Bot Token and Chat ID.
 - View the complete list of supported commands.